 The Common Manual has been revised to include a new administrative forbearance that a lender may grant under income-based repayment.
-The lender may grant this forbearance if all of the following apply:

-- The lender received the borrower's income information more than 10 days after the specified annual deadline. - The borrower's monthly payment amount is recalculated to the permanent-standard amount. - The new income-based monthly payment amount is zero or is less than the borrower's previously calculated income-based monthly payment amount.

-When permitted, the lender may grant an administrative forbearance with respect to payments that are overdue or would be due at the time the new calculated income-based monthly payment amount is determined.
-The lender may not capitalize interest that accrues during the portion of this administrative forbearance period that covers payments due after the end of the prior annual payment period.
+If a lender received the borrower's income information more than 10 days after the specified annual deadline and the borrower's monthly payment amount is recalculated, the lender may grant an administrative forbearance with respect to payments that are overdue or would be due at the time the new calculated monthly payment amount is determined.
+If the new monthly payment amount is zero or is less than the borrower's previously calculated monthly payment amount, interest that accrues during the portion of this forbearance period that covers payments that are overdue after the end of the prior annual payment period is not capitalized.